-There is an alternative entrance with level access for people who use wheelchairs and those with pushchairs.
-There is car parking available at the practice including spaces for blue badge holders.
+There is a ramped access to the front door, and level access throughout the practice.
+This is of benefit for people who use wheelchairs and those with pushchairs.
+There is roadside car parking in the area around the practice.

 Summary of findings